 Your body produces toxic chemicals all day every day.
 Not to worry.
 Your liver’s got it covered.

 If God is so good, why is this world filled with suffering and death?
 The answer is plainly described in Genesis 1–3.
 God created a “very good” world, but Adam’s rebellion brought a curse and death.
 The disease and death in the fossil record reflect this curse.

-When does human life begin?
-This question has confounded individuals and divided our society.
-Opinions have come from the right and the left, from pro-life advocates and those in favor of abortion on demand, from physicians and lawyers, from the pulpit and the courtroom.
+When does life begin?
+This question has divided our society.
+Opinions come from the right and left, pro-life advocates and those in favor of abortion, physicians and lawyers, the pulpit and courtroom.